waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 and the average current consumption in sleep mode is 0.1 μA.

 The Humidity sensor:<br>
-Response time (τ63%): 1 s
+- Response time (τ63%): 1 s
-Accuracy tolerance: ± 3 % relative humidity
+- Accuracy tolerance: ± 3 % relative humidity
-Hysteresis: ≤ 2 % relative humidity
+- Hysteresis: ≤ 2 % relative humidity

 The Pressure sensor:<br>
-RMS Noise: 0.2 Pa (equiv. to 1.7 cm)
+- RMS Noise: 0.2 Pa (equiv. to 1.7 cm)
-Sensitivity Error: ± 0.25 % (equiv. to 1 m at 400 m height change)
+- Sensitivity Error: ± 0.25 % (equiv. to 1 m at 400 m height change)
-Temperature coefficient offset: ±1.5 Pa/K (equiv. to ±12.6 cm at 1°C temperature change)
+- Temperature coefficient offset: ±1.5 Pa/K (equiv. to ±12.6 cm at 1°C temperature change)

-It uses I2C or SPI communication interface, in the kit it adopts the first one.
+It uses I2C or SPI communication interface, in the kit we use the first one.

 ## Noise sensor
 The microphone included in the kit is the [ICS‐43432](https://www.invensense.com/wp-content/uploads/2015/02/ICS-43432-data-sheet-v1.3.pdf) from [Invensense](https://www.invensense.com/products/ics-43434/) and it features: